JumaJuiceTime/CairnHack/adventures/conversions/the-stygian-library.md

 ### Bandersnatch

-13 HP, 14 STR, 9 DEX, 7 WIL, Long Arms (d4, *long reach*)
+13 HP, 14 STR, 9 AGL, 7 PRS, Long Arms (d4, *long reach*)

-- Until they take action, they can remain unnoticed, make a WIL save to spot them.
+- Until they take action, they can remain unnoticed, make a PRS save to spot them.
-- In lieu of attacking the arms can snatch an item (make a STR save to resist) or pick a victim's pocket (make a DEX save to avoid).
+- In lieu of attacking the arms can snatch an item (make a STR save to resist) or pick a victim's pocket (make a AGL save to avoid).
 - Non-iron weapons are *impaired* against them.
 Iron weapons are *enhanced*.
 - **Critical Damage:** The opponent is grabbed and takes d8+d8 Damage per round until they make 3 STR saves to escape.

 ### Black Ooze

-5 HP, 12 STR, 6 DEX, 3 WIL, Mental Digestion (d6 to WIL)
+5 HP, 12 STR, 6 AGL, 3 PRS, Mental Digestion (d6 to PRS)

 - Piercing or slashing attacks against it are *diminished*
 - Regains 1HP for every point of damage caused by Mental Digestion